 It also makes a great DIY holiday gift - just stick it in a decorative bag, tie it up with a pretty ribbon, and attach a tag with instructions.
 Easy!

-and Homemade Beep Drink are also great ways to use your citric acid!
+Finally, Homemade Beep Drink is also a great way to use your citric acid!